ShahedSabab/Face-mask-detection/README.md

 • 99% accuracy is achived while testing with hold-out images. <br>

 # How to run:
-Please check the maskDetection.ipynb file.
+To use the saved model check "maskDetectionModel.h5" file.
+For code and performance, check the maskDetection.ipynb file.